Ada-Developers-Academy/core-unit-1/intro-to-tests/automated-tests.md

 A **positive edge** test case is a test case that describes a set of inputs and expectations that are on the limits of the method's most obvious, most typical way of working successfully.
 In the test cases listed above, the third test case is a positive edge case.
 The function returns the correct birth chart even when the input is in an unexpected format.

 A **negative edge** test case is a test case that tests that this function can handle the most non-obvious, most atypical unexpected input gracefully.
-The fourth example above is a negative edge case.The function receives an invalid place for `location` and raises an exception.
+Again, let's consider our test cases outlined above.
+The second test case falls under this category.
+If we pass in `None` for time, the function does not have enough information to determine the astrological birth chart, and as such, it returns `None`.
+The fourth example is also a negative edge case.
+The function receives an invalid place for `location` and raises an exception.
 We will learn more about raising, handling, and testing exceptions in [Exception Handling](../exception-handling/raising-and-handling-exceptions.md)

 ### !callout-info